skorasaurus/carto-manual/carto_manual.md

 (http://www.mapbox.com/tilemill/docs/guides/symbol-drawing-order/ explains pretty well, as well, wish this was there when I started)

+And you already know,
-In addition to attachments, the painter's algorithm applies to the entire mss file.
+In addition to attachments, the painter's algorithm also applies to the entire mss file.
 Lines, points, and polygons that are written first in the MSS file will be drawn first.
-Any lines, polygons, and points that are coded later will be drawn over the earlier ones.
+Any lines, polygons, and points that are written later in the file will be drawn over the earlier ones.

+There's also on last affect on the drawing order of features in Tilemill which is done by the layers (FIXME)

+<ybon> bFlood: you can change the order of the layers
+<bFlood> ok, how is that done from the UI? in the carto css or via the little layers popup window?
+<ybon> the layers window
+<ybon> drag the icon on the left

 Now, Attachment style: